dotnetcore/FlubuCore/docs/en/buildscript-fundamentals.md

 }
 ```

-Target's can also be defined with attribute on method.
+Target's can also be defined with attributes on method.

 ```C#
 [Target("targetName", "a", "b")]